khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - The maximum timeout value can be set between 1 and 3,600 seconds (the default is 300 seconds).
 When the maximum time limit is reached, the load balancer forcibly closes connections to the de-registering instance.

 ### NLB
+- Network Load Balancer is best suited for use-cases involving low latency and high throughput workloads that involve scaling to millions of requests per second.
+Network Load Balancer operates at the connection level (Layer 4), routing connections to targets - Amazon EC2 instances, microservices, and containers – within Amazon Virtual Private Cloud (Amazon VPC) based on IP protocol data
 - A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
 - It can handle millions of requests per second.
 After the load balancer receives a connection request, it selects a target from the target group for the default rule.
 - It attempts to open a TCP connection to the selected target on the port specified in the listener configuration.
 - Using a single Network Load Balancer is not possible across AWS regions since an Network Load Balancer is Region bound.
 Multiple Network Load Balancers have to be registered for the on-premises firewall.
 #### NLB_Request_Routing_and_IP_Addresses:
 - If you specify targets using an instance ID, traffic is routed to instances using the *primary private IP* address specified in the *primary network interface* for the instance.
 The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
 - If you specify targets using *IP addresses*, you can route traffic to an instance using any *private IP address* from one or more network interfaces.
 This enables multiple applications on an instance to use the same port.
 Note that each network interface can have its security group.
 The load balancer rewrites the destination IP address before forwarding it to the target.
+- Network Load Balancers expose a *fixed IP* to the *public web*, therefore allowing your application to be predictably reached using this IP, while allowing you to scale your application behind the Network Load Balancer using an ASG.
 ### ALB

 - n Application Load Balancer functions at the application layer, the seventh layer of the Open Systems Interconnection (OSI) model.
 - After the load balancer receives a request, it evaluates the listener rules in priority order to determine which rule to apply, and then selects a target from the target group for the rule action.
 - You can configure listener rules to route requests to different target groups based on the content of the application traffic.